This post may contain affiliate links. Please read our disclosure policy.

 Corned Beef and Cabbage is often considered quintessential Irish fare for St. Patrick’s Day.
-A moist, tender and beautifully flavored brisket with comfort food favorites like potatoes, carrots, and cabbage.
-This recipe is made in one pot, whether that be on the stove, a slow cooker, or in a pressure cooker.
+A moist, tender, and beautifully flavored brisket with comfort food favorites like potatoes, carrots, and cabbage.
+This recipe is made in one pot, including instructions for the stove, a slow cooker, or in a pressure cooker.

-As the 17th of March nears and the grass begins to green, the spring blooms begin to flower, the hearty flavors of corned beef will simmer on many stovetops throughout America.
+As the 17th of March nears and the grass begins to green, the spring blooms begin to flower, the hearty flavors of corned beef will simmer on many stovetops throughout America as Irish Americans make Corned Beef and Cabbage.
+It is an easy one-pot meal that will have everyone asking for seconds!

 Why Americans Celebrate with Corned Beef and Cabbage